LachlanHouston/bachelor_project/README.md

 │
 ├── Makefile             <- Makefile with convenience commands like `make train` │
+├── personal             <- Folder for personal files like secrets.env (gitignored) │
 ├── README.md            <- README detailing the structure of this repository │
 └── requirements.txt     <- The requirements file for reproducing the analysis environment